The Department of Sociology and Anthropology Faculty

 Robin Root is a graduate of the University of Pennsylvania (BA and MA, Chinese Studies); Harvard University (MPH, Population and International Health); and the University of California at Los Angeles (PhD, Anthropology).

-Prior to joining the Baruch College faculty, Dr. Root was a Visiting Scholar at New York University in the office of the Dean of the Graduate School of Arts and Sciences, where she launched an initiative to strengthen multidisciplinary HIV/AIDS research collaborations between universities and community organizations in New York City and South Africa.
+Prior to joining Baruch College, Dr. Root was a Visiting Scholar at New York University in the office of the Dean of the Graduate School of Arts and Sciences, where she launched an initiative to strengthen multidisciplinary HIV/AIDS research collaborations between universities and community organizations in New York City and South Africa.
 As a research associate at Harvard Business School, Dr. Root drew on her field research in Malaysia to co-author case studies with HBS faculty on marketing in the Middle East.
 She subsequently joined a health care consulting firm with a research team of physicians and senior executives to co-author Best Practices publications on hospital and clinical care management in the US that are used nationwide.

 Journal articles and book chapters

 Root, Robin and Alan Whiteside.
 A qualitative study of community home-based care and antiretroviral adherence in Swaziland.
 Journal of the International AIDS Society 16:17978.
-Click for article.

 Root, Robin.
 “Free love: a case study of church-run home-based caregivers in a high vulnerability setting“.
 Global Public Health.
 6 Suppl 2:S174-91, 2011.